Application manifest

 Hooks

-Hooks allow you to run custom scripts when a certain event is triggered in a container life cycle.
+Hooks allow you to run custom scripts when a certain event is triggered in the life cycle of an instance.
 See Hooks for more details about the usage of hooks in an application.

 Bootstrap